RotherOSS/doc-otobo-installation/content/migration-from-otrs-6.rst

 .. warning::

     Under Apache, there are pitfalls with running two independent applications under mod_perl on the same server.
-    These pitfalls can be alleviated with the mod_perl setting ``PerlOptions +Parent``.
-This setting makes sure that the applications use their own dedicated Perl interpreter.
-Please check your Apache config files in the directory */etc/apache2/sites-available* and add the setting in case it is missing.
+    These pitfalls can be alleviated by having separate virtual hosts for OTRS and OTOBO.
+    Then the setting ``PerlOptions +Parent`` can be used for making sure that each application uses their own dedicated Perl interpreter.
+    But in most cases it is more simple to run separate webservers or to remove the OTRS configuration before startin up OTOBO.
+    Check the directory */etc/apache2/sites-available* for what configurations are currently active.

 After finishing the installation tutorial, please log in to the OTOBO Admin Area ``Admin -> Packages`` and install all required OTOBO OPM packages.